asha-saini06/java-refresher-notes/Notes.md

 - A class defines both data and behavior - it’s a blueprint to create objects.
 - An interface defines only behavior (method signatures) - it’s a contract that classes must follow.

-## 47. Difference Between Abstract Class and Interface
+## 47. Abstract Class vs. Interface
 | Feature              | Abstract Class                                                      | Interface                                                                                  |
 | -------------------- | ------------------------------------------------------------------- | ------------------------------------------------------------------------------------------ |
 | **Keyword**          | `abstract`                                                          | `interface`                                                                                |